Is That Gun Loaded?

 A major difference between aikijujutsu and other arts, even other forms of grappling, is the degree to which uke — the person on the receiving side of the technique — is giving his or her body to the training partner for the sake of the partner’s benefit in practice.
 While in other arts both partners are actively engaged in defense as well as offense, in aikijujutsu there are many instances of uke allowing himself or herself to be placed in an entirely vulnerable position so that the training partner can work out the technique.
 This is a gift of incalculable value and abuse of this consideration is despicable.
 (Making this gift to each other is why, in a proper dojo, the personal relationships that are developed are particularly close.)

-As I mentioned, in the Yamate-ryu we employ specific protocols to manage risk:
+As I mentioned, in our aikijutsukai we employ specific protocols to manage risk:

 • We align the direction of ukemi, the path of falling or rolling in consequence of a technique.
 Many accidental injuries in aikijujutsu/derivative dojo result from two or more uke being thrown into each other, or rolling into each other from opposite directions.
 By aligning ukemi, we ensure that any accidental contact, at worst, is along parallel paths and is typically inconsequential.